Jacinda Ardern: Public image

-Ardern has often been described as a celebrity politician.
+Ardern was frequently described, often critically, as a "celebrity politician".
 After becoming the Labour Party leader, Ardern received positive coverage from many sections of the media, including international outlets such as CNN, with commentators referring to a "Jacinda effect" and "Jacindamania".

 Jacindamania was cited as a factor behind New Zealand gaining global attention and media influence in some reports, including the Soft Power 30 index.
 In a 2018 overseas trip, Ardern attracted much attention from international media, particularly after delivering a speech at the United Nations in New York.
 She contrasted with contemporary world leaders, being cast as an "antidote to Trumpism".
 Writing for Stuff, Tracy Watkins said Ardern made a "cut-through on the world stage" and her reception was as a "torch carrier for progressive politics as a young woman who breaks the mold in a world where the political strongman is on the rise.
 She is a foil to the muscular diplomacy of the likes of US President Donald Trump and Russian President Vladimir Putin."

 A year after Ardern formed her government, The Guardian's Eleanor Ainge Roy reported that Jacindamania was waning in the population, with not enough of the promised change visible.
 When Toby Manhire, the editor of The Spinoff, reviewed the decade in December 2019, he praised Ardern for her leadership following the Christchurch mosque shootings and the Whakaari / White Island eruption, saying that "Ardern ... revealed an empathy, steel and clarity that in the most appalling circumstances brought New Zealanders together and inspired people the world over.
 It was a strength of character that showed itself again this week following the tragic eruption at Whakaari."

+Towards the end of her tenure Ardern faced decreased levels of popularity domestically and increased levels of criticism from across the political spectrum.
+By early 2023, her popularity in New Zealand had declined significantly, with polls showing her approval rating at 29%, reflecting public frustration over unfulfilled promises on issues like housing, child poverty and social inequality.
+Contributing factors included the strictness of New Zealand's pandemic response strategy and the country's economic downturn in the early 2020s.
+Ardern, along with several other politicians, experienced abuse from anti-vaxxers, anti-government protestors, and right-wing populist protestors.
+Conspiracy theorist Richard Sivell contributed to the violent rhetoric in 2021–22 and was convicted of threatening to kill Ardern.

+Ardern is qualified in communications, with a focus on public relations and political science, from the University of Waikato.
+Some commentators have suggested that her background in public relations contributed to a leadership style perceived by critics as emphasising performative empathy over substantive policy outcomes.
+While she was internationally lauded for her responses to crises, domestic critics argued that her government underdelivered on key social and economic issues.
+Following her resignation in 2023 and her subsequent academic appointments in the United States, some New Zealanders expressed concern over what they viewed as a withdrawal from domestic political accountability.